redlib-org/redlib/README.md

 ```

 If you're using a reverse proxy in front of Redlib, prefix the port numbers with `127.0.0.1` so that Redlib only listens on the host port **locally**.
 For example, if the host port for Redlib is `8080`, specify `127.0.0.1:8080:8080`.

-If deploying on:

-- an `arm64` platform, use the `quay.io/redlib/redlib:latest-arm` image instead.
-- an `armv7` platform, use the `quay.io/redlib/redlib:latest-armv7` image instead.

 Stream logs from the Redlib container: